pattherogue/btc/README.md

-Project Title: Bitcoin Price Analysis
+Bitcoin Price Forecasting Project

-Description:
-This project aims to analyze historical Bitcoin price data using data science techniques.
-It fetches data from the CoinGecko API, preprocesses it, calculates basic statistics, and visualizes the Bitcoin price over time.
+This project fetches historical Bitcoin price data from the CoinGecko API, preprocesses the data, selects and evaluates models for time series forecasting, and visualizes the evaluation results.

-Requirements:
-- Python 3.x
-- Requests library (install using 'pip install requests')
-- Matplotlib library (install using 'pip install matplotlib')
+Setup:
+1. Clone the repository: git clone <repository_url>
+2. Install the required Python packages: pip install -r requirements.txt

 Usage:
-1. Ensure you have Python installed on your system.
-2. Install the required libraries using the provided commands.
-3. Run the 'main.py' script to fetch, preprocess, analyze, and visualize Bitcoin price data.

-Contents:
+1. Run the main.py script: python main.py
+2. The script will fetch Bitcoin price data, preprocess it, select and evaluate models, and visualize the evaluation results.

+File Structure:
-- main.py: Main Python script containing functions for fetching, preprocessing, analyzing, and visualizing Bitcoin price data.
+- main.py: Main script to execute the project.
-- README.txt: This file, providing an overview of the project, instructions for usage, and other relevant details.
+- README.txt: This file.
+- requirements.txt: List of required Python packages.
+- [Other files if any]

+Dependencies:
+- requests: For fetching data from the CoinGecko API.
+- datetime: For date and time operations.
+- matplotlib: For data visualization.
+- pandas: For data manipulation and analysis.
+- scikit-learn: For machine learning models and evaluation metrics.
+- statsmodels: For time series analysis and modeling.

 Contributing:
-Contributions to this project are welcome.
-If you have suggestions for improvements or new features, please create a pull request or open an issue on the GitHub repository.
+- Contributions are welcome!
+Please feel free to open an issue or submit a pull request.

 License:
-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+- This project is licensed under the MIT License.
+See the LICENSE file for details.